 13 Maoists killed in Maharashtra's Gadchiroli in an operation carried out by C-60 commandos

+- 13 Maoists were killed in Maharashtra's Gadchiroli in an operation carried out by C-60 commandos.

 Thirteen Maoists were killed in Maharashtra's Gadchiroli in an operation carried out by the elite C-60 commandos.
-Gadchiroli DIG Sandip Patil said the police operation was carried out in the forest area.
+Gadchiroli Deputy inspector general police (DIG) Sandip Patil said the police operation was carried out in the forest area.

 The encounter started at around 4 am in Paithi jungles under Kotmi outpost of the district.